“The first and greatest victory is to conquer yourself; to be conquered by yourself is of all things most shameful and vile.” ~Plato

 In one of the training classes I attended with Sonny Puzikas, I think he was alluding to the tip of “this iceberg” when he asked the question of us:

 Sonny said that if we find within ourselves the answers that lie beyond, “I just want to win” or “I just want to protect my family”… it will change the way we train.
 In my view, it also means it will change the way we live and apply ourselves.

 I spent many days and weeks meditating on that question before I drew any conclusions on why I train.
 While that is a post for another day, I will say this…

-I am coming to realize the importance of making my training consistent and able to touch every aspect of my life and on every plane that I exist (physical, mental, and spiritual) so that in my world, light and angels prevail instead of darkness and demons…
+I am coming to realize the importance of making my training consistent and able to touch every aspect of my life and on every plane that I exist so that in my world, light and angels prevail instead of darkness and demons…

 Where the greater part of me prevails over the lesser part.